homesheer/laravel-assembler/README.md

 If it's an associative array, it's just a multidimensional associative array.

-For response speed, it is not recommended to nest more than five layers
+For response speed, it is not recommended to nest more than five layers.

+### 8. config

+If a customized `Assembler` and `maps` in `config/assembler.php` configure the corresponding relationship, the corresponding `getter` method of `getAssembledData` is automatically obtained when the `getAssembler` method is called after instantiating the parent class `Assembler`.

 ## Contributing